google-deepmind/graphcast/README.md

 ### Citation

+If you want to download the pdf of this [paper](https://arxiv.org/pdf/2212.12794.pdf)

-If you use this work, consider citing our [paper](https://arxiv.org/abs/2212.12794):
+If you want to cite our paper, please use this bibtex in your latex:
 ```latex
 @article{lam2022graphcast,
       title={GraphCast: Learning skillful medium-range global weather forecasting},